bjt-user/Linux/scanner.md

 just put in the IP of the scanner in one line `192.168.2.xxx`

 Then when you do a `sudo scanimage -L` it actually finds the network scanner.

+Then even `simple-scan` will find it!\
+(but dont hit the search button a second time after launching the program then it will not find it again)